Unclegeenoo/Data-Science-Portfolio/Python Projects/README.md

-# Facebook group past events attenedance scraper
+# Facebook Group Past Events Attendance Scraper
   - This is a scraper that I built to get attendance data from past events in a group I manage.
 The given Facebook API does not give this information, therefore I decided to build a scraper to extract that data.
 ## Considerations